fwupd/fwupd/plugins/thunderbolt/README.md

 Additionally for host system thunderbolt controllers another GUID is added containing the domain designation of the controller.
-This is intended to be used for systems with multiple host controllers to disambiguiate between controllers.
+This is intended to be used for systems with multiple host controllers to disambiguate between controllers.

 * `TBT-$(vid)$(pid)-native-controller$(num)`